 Investigation of discrimination claims – Whenever a discrimination claim is filed, HUD sends a team to investigation the claim.
 If investigators find the claim has merit, HUD proceeds to determine the best course of action for that particular claim.

-Use of Fair Housing Testers– HUD also deploy testers to find out whether sellers and landlords are in compliance with Fair Housing laws Los Angeles.
+Use of Fair Housing Testers– HUD also deploy testers to find out whether sellers and landlords are in compliance with Fair Housing laws Riverside.
 It works like this: people pose as tenants and homebuyers to see whether there is any infringement of rights.
 (If you are a landlord or seller, you would do well to keep this in mind.
 To find out more about staying in compliance, contact your local agent at (866) 593 7012.)

 - Simple discrimination – Fine, a year’s imprisonment (maximum), or both